keras-team/keras-io/guides/md/serialization_and_saving.md

 In order to save/load a model with custom-defined layers, or a subclassed model, you should overwrite the `get_config` and optionally `from_config` methods.
-Additionally, you should use register the custom object so that Keras is aware of it.
+Additionally, you should register the custom object so that Keras is aware of it.

 **Custom functions**